-IN THE MATTER OF THE PETITION OF your full name on the above line.)
-SION TO PRACTICE IN COURT OF FEDERAL CLAIMS TO THE CHIEF JUDGE AND JUDGES OF T HE UNITED STATES COURT OF FEDERAL CLAIMS: The petitioner, , respectfully shows this court: That he/she is a resident of the city of that petitioner on the date of attorney at law in the member of the bar thereof and in good standing. , the state of, andwas duly licensed and admitted to practice as an(highest state court), and is now a WHEREFORE, said petitioner herein prays that Federal Claims in accordance with the laws and rules applied he/she may be admitted to practice in the United States Court of cable thereto.
-I, AFFIRM) THAT I WILL SUPPORT THE CONSTI CONDUCT MYSELF IN AN UPRIGHT MANNE DO SOLEMNLY SWEAR (OR TUTION OF THE UNITED STATES AND THAT I WILL R AS AN ATTORNEY OF THIS COURT.
-I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.
-Executed on (date) (28 U.S.C. § 1746) Address (including firm if applicable): Signature Phone: Fax: Email: Claims Bar Association rral Pilot Program Registration entation of pro se plaintiffs on a pro bono basis in the below, I agree to the terms described in the Admissions Civilian Pay Takings Contracts Tax

-Military Claims Miscellaneous-Other
+IN THE MATTER OF THE PETITION OF

+(Please print/type your full name on the above line.)

+FOR ADMISSION TO PRACTICE IN THE UNITED STATES COURT OF FEDERAL CLAIMS

+TO THE CHIEF JUDGE AND JUDGES OF THE UNITED STATES COURT OF FEDERAL CLAIMS:

+The petitioner, , respectfully shows this s court: That he/she is a resident of the city ofhat petitioner on the date ofttorney at law in thenember of the bar thereof and in good standing. , the state of was duly licensed and admitted to practice as an(highest state court), and is now , and WHEREFORE, said petitioner herein prays t Federal Claims in accordance with the laws and rules ap ne may be admitted to practice in the United States Court hereto. of I, DO SOLEMNLY SWEAR (OF ION OF THE UNITED STATES AND THAT I V AN ATTORNEY OF THIS COURT.
+R WILL I declare (or certify, verify, or state) under pena iury that the foregoing is true and correct.
+Executed on (da (28 U.S.C. § 1746) ite) Address (including firm if applicable): Signature Phone:Fax:Email: Pro Bono/Attorney R am willing to be contacted regarding the rep eferra resentat aims Bar Association I Pilot Program Registration ion of pro se plaintiffs on a pro bono basis in the Admis instructions.
+Civilian Pay Takings Contracts Intellectual Property Tax Unjust Conviction & Imprisonment Military Claims Miscellaneous-Other Native American governed by 42 U.S.C. §§ 300aa-1 to -34.
+The posted on the court's website at www.uscfc.us Office (scourts.g included; representation of those petitioners is of Special Masters maintains a list of attorneys sov/vaccine-programoffice-special-masters) who d like to be added to the list, please check here: